 - Don’t worry, be happy.
 In other words, try to decrease your overall stress level.
 Sure, it’s easier said than done, but go with what works for you.
 Listen to some calming music, exercise or explore a new hobby.
 Many times, this extra activity helps make your body “forget” about that upcoming meal.

 We have walk-in medical clinics all over the Las Vegas and Phoenix metro areas.
 Check out our clinic locations and stop in today!
-For more information about UCE, call our main office at (480) 988-9108.
-Thanks for stopping by the Urgent Care Extra blog!
+For more information about Banner Urgent Care, call our main office at (480) 988-9108.
+Thanks for stopping by the Banner Urgent Care blog!